docker-hy/docker-hy.github.io/docs/part-1/section-2.md

 From the `ps aux` listing we can see that our `bash` process got PID (process ID) of 64.

-Now that we're inside the container it behaves as you'd expect from Ubuntu, and we can exit the container with `exit` and then either kill or stop the container.
+Now that we're inside the container it behaves as you'd expect from Ubuntu, and we can exit the container with `exit` or control+d and then either kill or stop the container.

 Our looper won't stop for a SIGTERM signal sent by a stop command.
 To terminate the process, stop follows the SIGTERM with a SIGKILL after a grace period.
 In this case, it's simply faster to use kill.